archer-v/authn-keratin-frontend-demo/README.md

 * mysql as persistent storage that Keratin uses for storing user accounts
 * redis as storage for sessions
 * keratin server
-* nginx server to server demo web application
+* nginx server to serve demo web application

 #### OAuth and social networks: